ISO/IEC 9995: Group-1-priorized placement

-For layouts containing only one group, characters in Level 3 may be depicted in the lower right corner of a keytop, to allow larger depictions for ergonomic reasons.
-For instance, on the depicted key of the German T1 layout, the “\” is in Level 3 (of the only defined group), to be accessed by the AltGr key.
+For layouts containing only one group, characters in Level 3 may be depicted in the lower right corner of a keytop, to allow larger depictions than the columnar placement.
+For instance, on the depicted key of the German standard (T1) layout, the "\" is in Level 3 (of the only defined group), to be accessed by the AltGr key.

-ISO/IEC 9995-2
+For layouts containing a secondary group with two levels, its characters can be depicted in the upper right quadrant of the keytops (preferably using a different color or hue), by the following rules: